Stetsed/.dotfiles/README.md

 - For Paru I use a custom pacman.conf which is hardcoded to my user directory, change this in ~/.config/paru/paru.conf
 - Other changes which I might not have noted here, please don't just copy some random persons dotfiles and expect them to work.
+- Currently I am playing around with the use of AGS for my bar using HyprPanel.
+You can enable it to start with .enable-ags

 ### [Packages](https://github.com/Stetsed/.dotfiles/blob/main/.packages.list)